jw287962/weather_ReactJS/README.md

 - v1.4 Search Locations will display real and relevant locations (once user stops typing for 1 second)
   - Click and it will load the data for the location.
 - v1.5 Implements media queries for mobile view
+- v1.6 Graph supports drag on mobile and hover
+  - Displays correct weather details based on location of hover and nearest point